Which startups have raised the most funding in the semiconductor industry?

 In our semiconductor industry deck, you will find everything you need to understand the market

-The semiconductor industry is one of the most capital-intensive startup markets in the world, with companies raising billions to build AI chips, memory, photonics, foundries, automotive processors, power semiconductors, and edge AI hardware.
+The semiconductor industry is one of the most capital-intensive startup markets, with large funding rounds concentrated around AI chips, foundries, memory, and advanced connectivity.

-This ranking is a constantly refreshed list of the top startups in the semiconductor industry, ordered by cumulative funding raised, and we update it every month.
+This list ranks semiconductor startups and public-stage former startups by cumulative funding raised, and we update this list every month.

 And if you want to better understand this new industry, you can download our pitch covering the semiconductor industry.